jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ### Pro tips for managers

 This technique takes a little bit of practice.
-You shouldn't expect your first review to come out perfect in an hour.
-There's a decent amount of trial and error that goes into it.
+You shouldn't expect your first review to come out perfect in an hour — there's a decent amount of trial and error that goes into it.
 But here are some tips to help you avoid some of the mistakes I made early on:

 **Keep the conversation in a helpful place.** The whole purpose of this is to find ways to help people improve.
 If